 Helpful link to Get your DOT Number , Q & A Get answers to most frequently asked questions For Insurance check out Check out www.713auto.com

-Freight Broker Bond BMC-84, is required by FMCSA ( Federal Motor Carrier Safety Administration) for all companies providing brokerage or freight forwarding services.
+A Freight Broker Bond or BMC-84 Bond, is required by FMCSA ( Federal Motor Carrier Safety Administration) for all companies providing brokerage or freight forwarding services.
 As of October 1, 2013 FMCSA increased the minimum financial responsibility to $75,000 freight broker bond, also known as a BMC-84.
 Formerly known as the Interstate Commerce Commission bond, or ICC Bond, the Freight Broker bond is legally required to operate as an authorized broker or freight forwarder.
 This bond guarantees payment to shippers and motor carriers in the event your company fails to carry out its contracts as is required by FMCSA.
 We offer low rates on all BMC-84 bonds in Houston, Texas, Dallas, Austin, San Antonio, Amarillo, El Paso, and many other major cities through the State of Texas.

 - Rates based on your credit history.

 - Most Bonds are Approved in 24 Hours.

 FMCSA acknowledges that there are motor carriers that occasionally broker loads that have not previously been required to obtain operating authority registration from FMCSA as brokers.
 FMCSA will accept complaints regarding unauthorized brokers through their National Consumer Complaint Database ( http://nccdb.fmcsa.dot.gov/).
 One $75,000 bond for both broker and freight forwarder authority is sufficient as long as the legal entity holding the authorities is the same.
 If your broker and freight forwarder operations are conducted under separate but affiliated companies, then each entity must have a separate bond.